ewasm/wasm-metering/README.md

 Injects metering into webassembly binaries.
 The metering counts computation time for a given program in units of `gas`.
 The metered wasm binary expects an import that functions as the gas counter.
 This works for binary version 0xD.
-For a more detail description of how this works see [metering.md](https://github.com/ewasm/design/blob/metering/metering.md)
+For a more detailed description of how this works see [metering.md](https://github.com/ewasm/design/blob/metering/metering.md)

 # INSTALL
 `npm install wasm-metering`